 Here is one example of how the ease of doing business index is constructed.
-In Finland it takes 3 procedures, 14 days and 4% of annual income per capita in fees to register a property.
-On these 3 indicators Finland ranks in the 6th, 16th and 39th percentiles.
-So on average Finland ranks in the 20th percentile on the ease of registering property.
-It ranks in the 30th percentile on starting a business, 28th percentile on getting credit, 24th percentile on paying taxes, 13th percentile on enforcing contracts, 5th percentile on trading across borders and so on.
+In Denmark it takes 4 procedures, 5.5 days and 0.2% of annual income per capita in fees to open a business.
+The minimum capital requirement is 24% of annual income per capita.
+On these 4 indicators Denmark ranks in the 12th, 11th, 1st and 79th percentiles.
+So on average Denmark ranks in the 25th percentile on the ease of starting a business.
+It ranks in the 21st percentile on getting credit, 19th percentile on paying taxes, 27th percentile on enforcing contracts, 5th percentile on resolving insolvency and so on.
 Higher rankings indicate simpler regulation and stronger protection of property rights.
-The simple average of Finland's percentile rankings on all topics is 21st.
-When all economies are ordered by their average percentile rankings, Finland stands at 11 in the aggregate ranking on the ease of doing business.
+The simple average of Denmark's percentile rankings on all topics is 17th.
+When all economies are ordered by their average percentile rankings, Denmark stands at 5 in the aggregate ranking on the ease of doing business.

-More complex aggregation methods-such as principal components and unobserved components-yield a ranking nearly identical to the simple average used by Doing Business.
-Thus, Doing Business uses the simplest method: weighting all topics equally and,
+More complex aggregation methods-such as principal components and unobserved components yield a ranking nearly identical to the simple average